Nathan-Woolmore/ClipNotes/README.md

 4. Push to the branch with `git push origin feature/AmazingFeature`.
 5. Open a pull request.

-Thanks for checking out my repo!
-If you like this please star the project!
+If you do decide to fork it or use any of the code, please star the project :)

+## License

+ClipNotes is released under the [MIT License](https://opensource.org/licenses/MIT).
+See `LICENSE` for more information.